 The PDS office is at 1514 5th Avenue next to the Friend Zone at 1512 5th Avenue, in San Rafael.
 There is usually 2-hour street parking and lots of great shops and restaurants nearby.

 The Friend Zone was imagined and created by PDS staff and clients in 2021.
-The concept was born during the Covid-19 pandemic so we would have a safe place where vaccinated people could gather.
+The Friend Zone is a club house, and not a licensed day program site.
+This concept was born during the Covid-19 pandemic so we would have a safe place where vaccinated people could gather.
 We hoped that if our clients could be hosts of integrated social events and recreational/leisure activities, rather than the guests, then they would feel more accepted and included and would have more control and autonomy over their social lives.
 They could make the rules and set the standards of behaviors.
 The Friend Zone is open to the public.
 Come on by and purchase a snack, some art, a Wupper Airlines product or just to say hello!

 What is your staff to participant ratio?

 Our ratio is one staff member to every two participants.

 Most of our clients rely on PDS to provide whatever transportation is necessary for them to get to and from all activities throughout the day.
 PDS is funded by Golden Gate Regional Center to provide transportation.
 We choose to use private vehicles (rather than vans), as this is the preferred and most “normalized” mode of transportation for our clients.